sumotoy/LiquidCrystalNewV2/README.md

 <div>Version <b>beta 0.9</b> </div>.
 Finally a beta stage, but still buggy.
 DO NOT USE UNTIL 1.0 RELEASED (and tested)!!

-First, have to thank a lot <b>William Greiman</b> and specially John Rain http://code.google.com/p/liquidcrystal440/ , they truly help me a lot to discover a lot of unseen things under code.
+First, have to thank a lot <b>William Greiman</b> and specially John Rain http://code.google.com/p/liquidcrystal440/ , they truly help me a lot to discover a lot of unseen things about coding.
 I also thanks Tom and Limor and Paul, without their help this will never come to life.

 An optimized version of my old library LiquidCrystalNew.